 These differences in the population per Electoral College vote present the possibility for significant electoral bias.
-If either party has a significant electoral advantage in smaller states, they are more likely to use their votes efficiently and enjoy an advantage in the competition for Electoral College votes.
+If either party has a significant electoral advantage in smaller states, they are more likely to spend their votes efficiently and enjoy an advantage in the competition for Electoral College votes.
 With this in mind, the average number of victories by each party's presidential candidate in the least expensive and most expensive states is presented in Table 1.

-When one examines the ten least expensive states (states with the fewest number of votes per Electoral College vote), the results clearly suggest a bias in favor of the Republican Party.
+When one examines the ten least expensive states, the results clearly suggest a bias in favor of the Republican Party.
 Of the twelve elections since 1964, Republicans have been victorious 62% of the time in the 10 least expensive states as compared to only 53% of the time in the most expensive states.
 However, when one examines the average population per Electoral College vote between the two parties the results indicate only a modest and statistically non-significant Republican Party advantage.
 Specifically, for the 1964-2008 elections the states which the Republican candidate was victorious had an average population of 372,068 individuals per Electoral College vote compared to Democratic states which had an average population of 376,255 votes per Electoral College vote.
 This represents a difference of only 4,187 or rather 1.1% of the average population per Electoral College vote.